FreeHK-Lunity/project-HONGSHING/README.md

 10. Finish the commit process by inputting the following command: `git push`.

-### Your changes will now be updated in your repository
+### Your changes will now be updated in your repository.

 ## Chapter 5: Submitting Your Pull Request

-1. Go to the [pull request page](https://github.com/FreeHK-Lunity/project-HONGSHING/pulls) of the repository
+1. Go to the [pull request page](https://github.com/FreeHK-Lunity/project-HONGSHING/pulls) of the repository.
 2. Click on "New pull request".
 3. Click on "compare across forks".
 4. Click on "compare".